phonegap/phonegap-plugin-push/docs/TYPESCRIPT.md

-# Typescript definition file
+# Typescript definitions

-For those of you who use typescript, we're glad to say that we have the complete definition file available at [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped).
+For those of you who use Typescript, we're glad to say that we provide the complete definition file along with our package.
-Search for `phonegap-plugin-push` there, or simply grab it directly [here](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/types/phonegap-plugin-push/index.d.ts).

 ## Example usage